csebooks/operating-systems/content.en/overview/_index.md

 **1.9** Timers could be used to compute the current time.
 Provide a short description of how this could be accomplished.

 **1.10** Give two reasons why caches are useful.
 What problems do they solve?
 What problems do they cause?
-If a cache can be made as large as the

-**54 Chapter 1 Introduction**

-device for which it is caching (for instance, a cache as large as a disk), why not make it that large and eliminate the device?
+If a cache can be made as large as the device for which it is caching (for instance, a cache as large as a disk), why not make it that large and eliminate the device?

 **1.11** Distinguish between the client–server and peer-to-peer models of dis- tributed systems.